kevinwkc/TableauR_ExploratoryAnalysis/TableauR_ExploratoryAnalysis_FR.md

 dens <- density(vec, bw = bw_dens, kernel = "gaussian", n = n_dens, from = from_dens, to = to_dens)

 # perform cubic spline interpolation in order to have a number of points equal to the sample size
-# (we use sample size minus two because we need to have a zero values on the left and right ends
+# (we use sample size minus two because we need to have zero values on the left and right ends in
-# in order to draw polygons in Tableau)
+# order to draw polygons in Tableau)
 coords <- spline(dens$x, dens$y, n = size - 2)
 coords <- cbind(c(coords$x[1], coords$x, coords$x[size - 2]),
                 c(coords$y[1], coords$y, coords$y[size - 2]),